 - Our courses are solely for brass or percussion players, so the tuition and repertoire is tailored specifically to their needs.
 Much more time is spent playing than brass players or percussionists would get on an orchestral course - there is no endless counting of rests here!

 - Our tutors are outstanding brass players, who are also brilliant at working with children.
 They include Philippe Schartz (principal trumpet of the BBC National Orchestra of Wales); Simon Morgan (Horn player at The Lion King in London); Christian Jones (principal trombone of Opera North); and Pete Smith (principal tuba of the Philharmonia Orchestra).
-Mick Doran (principal percussionists at English National Opera) will lead the Percussion Academy at Easter; and we are delighted to welcome Phil Cobb (principal trumpet at the London Symphony Orchestra) as a guest tutor on our 2016 courses.
+Mick Doran (principal percussionists at English National Opera) will again lead the Percussion Academy in 2017.

 - Every afternoon there is two hours of organised sport, run by our talented, enthusiastic and inclusive course sports teacher James Barringer.

-- The children on our courses are helped to play their very best, while at the same time really enjoying themselves in a hard-working but relaxed atmosphere.
+- The children on our courses are helped to play their very best, while at the same time really enjoying themselves in a hard-working, energetic, supportive and fun atmosphere.

-- There are daily masterclasses from the tutors and special guests on particular aspects of brass playing.
+- There are daily masterclasses from the tutors and special guests on particular aspects of brass and percussion playing.

 - The Workshop, which is an advanced course-within-a-course run specifically for those who have passed their Grade 8, provides a great opportunity for advanced students to work with those of a similar ability while being tutored by world class musicians.